 The Sun in H-alpha:

 There are lots of phenomena that can be viewed on the sun in H-alpha.
-I have used a small 60 mm solar telescope for observations, and a Skyris 274C camera for photography.
-This camera is based on a design by the Imaging Source.
-More recently, I have used an ASI183M camera and double stacking on the 60mm scope.
+I started using a small 60 mm solar telescope for observations, and a Skyris 274C camera for photography.
+More recently, I have used an ASI183MM camera and double stacking on the 60mm scope.
+Also I am using a 90mm William Optics refractor equipped with a 90mm ERF filter and a Quark Chromosphere filter.

 Prominences on September 9, 2018: